-If you're looking for the best all-around pie pan, our top pick is Emile Henry Ruffled Pie Dish.
+If you're looking for the best all-around pie pan, our top pick is Emile Henry Ruffled Pie Dish (view at Food52).
 The ceramic pan provides great heat retention for a perfectly browned pie crust that’s evenly baked from center to edge.
-If you're looking for something more affordable, try Lindy's Stainless Steel 9-inch Pie Pan.
+If you're looking for something more affordable, try Lindy's Stainless Steel 9-inch Pie Pan (view at Amazon).
 It's a practically indestructible pan that won’t rust, crack, bend, shatter, or wear out.

 Donna Currie has written for The Spruce Eats since 2016.
 A seasoned recipe writer and gadget tester, she also wrote the cookbook Make Ahead Bread.